 Athens has plenty of yellow taxis, yet it is not devoid of game-playing, rip-off taxi drivers much like every other city.
 I had no issues most of the time and always insisted on using the metre.

-The introduction of the Beat taxi app in Athens (essentially the city’s version of Uber) provides a more reliable service that’s better value for money and peace of mind.
+The Free Now taxi app in Athens (essentially the city’s version of Uber) provides a more reliable service that’s better value for money and peace of mind.
 Some of my best conversations have come from these drivers, too – some real characters with great stories to tell.

 Things To Do in Athens – Sightseeing Guide